 Get a group of us together and suddenly we’re drooling over grams to cut and bragging about strength-to-weight ratios.

 While we can’t help you understand what Bronies mean by “Brohoof,” we can shed some light on common terminology used by glovers (the just-now-made-up name for glove lovers) in this comprehensive encyclopedia for understanding glove nerds.

-This is a characteristic of a glove; a glove with a higher level of abrasion resistance will general have a longer lifespan.
+This is the term used when referring to the palm of the glove wearing out.
+Gloves with higher levels of abrasion resistance generally have a longer lifespan.
 A glove’s abrasion-resistant properties can be tested using a Taber machine.
 The test involves physically rubbing the palm of the glove with a rotary wheel.
 The number of cycles it takes to wear through the palm of the glove determines its level of abrasion resistance.

 “A Taber machine used to measure abrasion resistance.”

 ANSI is the abbreviation for the American National Standards Institute.
 ANSI is the systems of standards and conformity in North America that implements the guidelines used for businesses in every industry.
 In the world of hand safety, ANSI oversees the standards that are used for rating the protection of a glove or sleeve.
 This includes cut, puncture, heat, and abrasion.

 Anti-impact gloves feature a padding on the back of the hand and fingers to prevent metacarpal injuries, as pictured below on the 378GKGVB.
 Anti-impact gloves are popular in industries like automotive and oil & gas, where knocks and bumps to the back of the hand are constant hazards.

 Similar to ESD gloves.
 See electrostatic dissipative for more information.